jorgschonau/jorgschonau.github.io/methodology.md

 |  7           | 1           | josephine |

-As you can see, "old" has been removed, it must have matched with the extended stopword dictionary I used.
+As you can see, in addition to the what you might expect as stopwords, also the word "old" has been removed.
+The reason is that "old" matched with the extended stopword dictionary I used.
 So this is yet another indicator that the stopword list I used was somewhat overly aggressive.

 [NEXT-Issues & ambiguities](sentiments_issues.md)